Free technical help for digital creators - music, video, art, photography, graphic & web design

 LFO (low frequency oscillator)

-The LFO is an extra oscillator that does not produce sound itself, but which is typically used to create and send a control voltage to modulate (or "wobble") ...
+The LFO is an extra oscillator that does not produce sound itself, but which is typically used to create and send a control voltage to modulate (or "wobble") other settings of the synthesiser such as ...

 • The volume of the amplifier (tremolo)